LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.68.0
+*Released* 2 November 2025
+- Add auditing of what method was used for CRUD
+  - Modified api.query.insertRows/updateRows/deleteRows/saveRows and moveEntities to accept and process editMethod parameter and record request hash in 'requestSource`

 ### version 6.67.3
 *Released*: 1 November 2025
 - Issue 54160: Non US date parsing in the app
   - Added `getAltNonUSParseFormats` date utility function to provide alternative parse formats for common non-US date/datetime formats
   - Update DatePickerInput to use alternative parse formats when server date format is non-US
   - Update parseDate utility function to use alternative non-US parse formats

 ### version 6.67.2
 *Released* 31 October 2025